-When it comes to cookware, cast-iron skillets reign supreme in the kitchen.
-Your grandmother probably used one when you were growing up and for good reason.
-You can cook pretty much anything with cast iron, and it’s so durable that it actually gets better with age.
+When it comes to cookware, cast-iron reigns supreme.
+Your grandmother probably used cast iron when you were growing up, and for good reason.
+You can cook pretty much anything on it, and it’s so durable that it actually gets better with age.
 How many things in your kitchen can you say that about?

-Like any kind of cookware, though, cast-iron skillets require some maintenance.
-Knowing how to clean a cast-iron skillet without removing the layer of seasoning that builds up over time is crucial.
+Like any kind of cookware, though, cast-iron requires some maintenance.
+Knowing how to clean a cast-iron piece without removing the layer of seasoning that builds up over time is crucial.
 The seasoning is what keeps food from sticking to the surface.
-Whether you bought a new, pre-seasoned skillet or own a vintage model, follow these simple tips for cleaning cast iron to make sure your skillet lasts for generations to come.
+Whether you bought it new, pre-seasoned or have your own vintage model, follow these simple tips for seasoning and cleaning cast iron to make sure your cookware lasts for generations to come.

 - Remove Leftover Food After you’re finished cooking and the pan is still warm, remove food residue with hot water, soap and a sponge.
 Avoid abrasive sponges that can scratch the seasoned surface, and never let it soak in water.